Kalkberg/Learning/README.md

 extract_sar.py - Takes ENVI or ERS SAR data obtained from WinSAR, extracts, and renames files for use in WIN5SAR.

+Field_Trip_KMZ.py - Takes a csv of lats, longs, point names, and point descriptions and makes a KMZ of the points and metadata.
+Currently formatted to produce field trips for the Tobacco Root Gelogical Society.

 MIT_6189* - *Scripts written while working through MIT's open courseware for course 6.189 - A gentle introduction to Python

 MomentTensor - Convert strike, dip, and rake to harvard moment tensor solution.
 Not working.